etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

  - **Tiles size** : User defined tiles size for tile-based segmentation.
 Optimal tile size is selected according to available RAM if null.

- - **Starting geometry index** : Starting value of the geometry index field
+ - **Starting geometry index** : Starting value of the geometry index field.

  - **OGR options for layer creation** : A list of layer creation options in the form KEY=VALUE that will be passed directly to OGR without any validity checking.
 Options may depend on the file format, and can be found in OGR documentation.

 - **Standard segmentation with labeled raster output** : In this mode, the application will output a standard labeled raster.
 This mode can not handle large data.

  - **Output labeled image** : The output labeled image.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Examples
 --------